 Finding a suitable geometric figure for orbit was easy.
 However, putting the meanings and features of the orbit software into it was much more difficult.
 The orbit software is characterized by the fact that external experts or suppliers are closely tied to the company.
 They are put inside the company’s orbit.
 With this one logical focus, the visual distinction between internal and external platform becomes clear again.
 But the design of the logo also starts at a different location.
 Above all, the direct involvement of suppliers and expert networks has the goal of creating speed.
 The color gradient and the appearance of the ring as two nested rings – the continuous motif of the product branding – creates the impression of movement.
 The ring seems to rotate quickly.
 On the one hand, this rotational movement illustrates the speed that orbit offers the company.
 On the other hand, it also describes the interaction between companies and the involved external partners.
 Just as the ring turns inexorably, orbit brings innovations into the company, which in turn also benefits the entire environment and drives it to further progress.

 The entire color scheme of the product logos has a very high priority in the design concept.
 As a universally understandable visual feature, the colors are essential in reorienting the innosabi product strategy.
-In order to emphasize the distinction between the individual software solutions and to emphasize the differentiation of the software into a four-part portfolio, we deliberately opted for very strong color palettes.
+In order to emphasize the distinction between the individual software solutions and to emphasize the differentiation of the software into a three-part portfolio, we deliberately opted for very strong color palettes.
 Through strong contrasts and saturation, they create the dynamics and agility that we associate with innosabi and our software.
 Each software solution has its own clearly defined color palette, which is not only reflected in the logos, but also in every other communication relating to the respective products.

 The color palettes are chosen so that they have the greatest possible radiance.
 Both literally, in terms of the luminous effect of the individual shades, as well as the memorability as a unique selling point.
 Especially for people who have not yet dealt with innosabi and our methods in detail, a differentiation of the individual solutions is difficult.
 The very present color helps to emphasize differences and to assign new information immediately to the right solutions.
 The bright colors are rarely used extensively, but used selectively.
 One factor is especially important: the background.
 We have decided in the new innosabi design for a consistently dark theme.
 All bright and colored accents emerge even more through a perceived glow effect.
 Like stars or distant galaxies in the night sky.
 In full harmony with our overarching universe motif.